Refermionized theory of the edge modes of a fractional quantum Hall cloud: The physical system and the nonlinear chiral Luttinger liquid description

 of a $\chi$LL.
-In addition to this, the Hamiltonian Eq.~\eqref{eq:NLXLL_hamiltonian} includes boson-boson interactions proportional to $\hat{\rho}^3$ and a surface-tension-like term proportional to $(\partial_\theta\hat{\rho})^2$, which causes a modification to the dispersion of linear waves.
-The parameter $\beta_\nu$ is a filling-dependent constant characteristic of Laughlin FQH states.
-From the microscopic calculations we performed it turns out to be approximately equal to $\beta_\nu\simeq\frac{\pi}{8}\frac{1-\nu}{\nu}$: while no solid theoretical explanation is yet available for this remarkably simple form, we conjecture that it may be justified by relating it to the viscosity of quantum Hall fluids~\cite{Avron_PRL_1995} and the gapped magneto-roton excitations of the bulk~\cite{GMP_PRB_1986}.
+In addition to { the standard $\chi$LL term $\propto\hat\rho^2$}, the Hamiltonian Eq.~\eqref{eq:NLXLL_hamiltonian} includes { new terms, which are irrelevant in the renormalization group sense in the low-energy limit but are crucial for the correct description of the system's dynamics at fixed and large enough momenta: a} boson-boson interactions proportional to $\hat{\rho}^3$ and a surface-tension-like term proportional to $(\partial_\theta\hat{\rho})^2$, which causes a modification to the dispersion of linear waves. { The effect of these terms on the dynamics of realistic finite-size systems will be the focus of this work.} The parameter $\beta_\nu$ is a filling-dependent constant characteristic of Laughlin FQH states.
+From the microscopic calculations we performed it turns out to be approximately equal to

+While no solid theoretical explanation is yet available for this remarkably simple form, we conjecture that it may be justified by relating it to the viscosity of quantum Hall fluids~\cite{Avron_PRL_1995} and the gapped magneto-roton excitations of the bulk~\cite{Girvin_PRB_1986}.

 The quantitative agreement of the \nlchill theory with the full 2D numerical calculation is all the way more surprising given that it is a straightforward generalization of Wen's $\chi$LL theory that, for a given topological state of filling factor $\nu$, only involves two non-universal parameters $\Omega$ and $c$ characterizing the confinement potential at the position of the cloud's edge.
 These parameters physically correspond to the angular velocity of the edge modes